Keep your pool clean and sparkling with our hand-picked selection of the best automatic pool cleaners.

 Dolphin is one of the leaders in robotic pool cleaners (if you haven’t guessed by my fawning over the Dolphin Nautilus), with four decades of experience building industry-leading pool vacuums.

-The E10 works with above-ground swimming pools up to 30’ in length and will have the floor of your pool clean in less than two hours.
-Debris and dirt is stored in the device, a quick-release system makes it easy to pull out of the water,
+The E10 works with above-ground swimming pools up to 30’ in length and will have the floor of your pool cleaned in less than two hours.
+Debris and dirt are stored in the device; a quick-release system makes it easy to pull out of the water,

 It’s also extremely convenient: there are no additional hoses or booster pump required to make it work, simply plug it in and drop it into your above-ground pool and let it do it’s thing.